friendica/friendica-addons/README.md

 Addons for Friendica
 ====================

-This repository is a collection of plugins for the [Friendica Social Communications Server](https://github.com/friendica/friendica).
+This repository is a collection of addons for the [Friendica Social Communications Server](https://github.com/friendica/friendica).
-You can add these plugins to the /addon directory of your Friendica installation do extend the functionality of your node.
+You can add these addons to the /addon directory of your Friendica installation do extend the functionality of your node.

 After uploading the addons to your server, you need to activate the desired addons